 Similar stunts using the White Lives Matter slogan have been seen across the continent in 2020 with reports of banners being unfurled at football games in The Czech Republic, Ukraine, Hungary and the Netherlands.
-One report by DW showed how "Monkey chants, a Confederate flag, "White Lives Matter" banners and even a call for the release of the policeman charged with the death of George Floyd have all been seen at football grounds in Europe over the past month."129 has since spread across the continent with affiliated groups, the most prominent of which, in addition to France, are based in Germany, Italy and Austria.
+One report by DW showed how "Monkey chants, a Confederate flag, "White Lives Matter" banners and even a call for the release of the policeman charged with the death of George Floyd have all been seen at football grounds in Europe over the past month."

+However, one of the most concerted and high profile campaigns in reaction to the BLM movement this year has come from the Identitarian movement across the continent.
+The international Identitarian movement started in France with the launch of Génération Identitaire (Generation Identity, or GI), the youth wing of the far-right Bloc Identitaire.
+It has since spread across the continent with affiliated groups, the most prominent of which, in addition to France, are based in Germany, Italy and Austria.
 At the core of identitarianism is the racist idea of ethnic-separatism which they call 'ethnopluralism'.
 Similarly, they also call for 'remigration', a coded term for the idea of repatriation of non-white people.
 Part of the movement's success has been their ability to take extreme ideas and present them in a way that sounds moderate.
 They affect public attitudes by promoting a lexicon which, for those unfamiliar with the contemporary far right, may have less obvious links to extreme, prejudicial and dangerous political ideas and policies.
-It is for this reason that they have pounced on the White Lives
+It is for this reason that they have pounced on the White Lives Matter slogan so enthusiastically this year.
+In June for example, GI activists in France held an anti-BLM counter protest and unfurled a huge banner reading "Justice for the victims of anti-white racism: #WhiteLivesMatters".
+Similarly, in Germany, GI activists sought to capitalise on a series of large BLM demonstrations across the country by launching a campaign titled #NiemalsaufKnien (Never on our knees) in response to protestors and politicians kneeling in solidarity with the victims of racial violence.